‘ALIENS OF LONDON’/’WORLD WAR THREE’

 The DVD/Blu-ray special features for this story are as follows.
 There’s ‘Deconstructing Big Ben’, which is a behind-the-scenes look into the alien spaceship crashing into Big Ben.
 There’s also an audio commentary on ‘Aliens of London’ with David Verrey; executive producer Julie Gardner and visual effects producer Will Cohen and there’s an audio commentary on ‘World War Three’ with Annette Badland; producer Phil Collinson and script editor Helen Raynor.
+There are some BBC trailers for ‘Aliens of London’/’World War Three’ to enjoy.
 There’s also the ‘Doctor Who Confidential’ episode ‘I Get A Side-Kick Out Of You’ for ‘Aliens of London’ and there’s the ‘Doctor Who Confidential’ episode ‘Why on Earth?’ for ‘World War Three’.

 ‘Aliens of London’/’World War Three’ rating – 9/10

 For the Ninth Doctor was

 For Rose was